Coffee Beans:

 How many hours have Wii owners reported playing the most sold video game of all time, with 1,583 days reported?
 Let's take a look!

-shown are not for all Wii owners that have played Wii Play.
+Hours shown are for United States of America Wii owners that report game-play data via the Nintendo Channel.
+The hours shown are not for all Wii owners that have played Wii Play. |

 Approx. Number of Players Having Reported Data: